English - Reading

 Key Stage 2

-Once they enter KS2, children are moved to the Accelerated Reader (AR) Program where they can choose books to read from a wide selection at a level appropriate to their reading age and skill proficiency.
-(See below for a Parents' Guide to AR) Teachers track reading book levels via book quizzes, which the children take once they have finished reading a book.
-Those who are not yet fluent readers continue to be supported with the skills of segmenting and blending the sounds to read the words.
+When children enter Key Stage 2, they move onto the Accelerated Reader (AR) programme, where they can choose books from a wide range that are closely matched to their reading age and level of proficiency (see below for a Parents’ Guide to AR).
+Teachers monitor progress through online quizzes, which children complete when they finish a book.
+Pupils who are not, yet, fluent readers continue to be supported through focused work on segmenting and blending sounds to read words.

-Please spend time each day listening to your child read.
-This will help them practise the skills they are learning in class.
+Please spend time each day listening to your child read, as this helps them practise and reinforce the skills they are learning in school.

-For our older pupils, please encourage them to read the book they bring home from school.
+For older pupils, encourage them to read the book they bring home from school independently.

-Children of all ages benefit from being listened to, as well as listening to others reading.
-As well as the books brought home, we would ask that you read other texts and genres to them; newspapers, letters, comics, recipes, menus, fiction etc. We want our children to love reading but also understand the purpose behind it.
+Children of all ages benefit from being listened to, as well as hearing others read aloud.
+In addition to school reading books, we encourage you to share a variety of texts and genres with your child, such as newspapers, letters, comics, recipes, menus and fiction.
+We want our children not only to love reading, but also to understand its purpose in everyday life.

 For more information and support from the Book Trust - click on the link below.